Overview

 Frequently Asked Questions

+What if no inventory changed during an interval?
 No file is uploaded for that interval.
 Your destination will simply have no new file for that run.

 What time zone are timestamps in?
+All timestamps are in UTC.

 Can I receive files more or less frequently than every 30 minutes?
+This setting is fixed at 30 minutes and does not support customization.

+Can I receive files to more than one destination?
 Yes — include all destination details in your support ticket.

-available = raw on-hand quantity - safety stock - pending allocations. onHand = raw on-hand - safety stock only.
+What does available represent exactly? available = raw on-hand quantity - safety stock - pending allocations. onHand = raw on-hand - safety stock only.
 Use rawOnHand if you need the unmodified quantity.

+What if an extensible attribute has multiple values?
 Multi-value attributes are serialized as a pipe-delimited string in a single column.
 For example, a Color attribute with values Red and Blue would appear as Red|Blue.